devrdn/wp-easy-copyright/README.md

-# WordPress SimpleCopyright plugin
+# WordPress EasyCopyright plugin

 ## About

-WordPress simple copyright plugin is used to add copyright to your site using shortcode via admin-panel.
+WordPress 'Easy Copyright' plugin is used to add copyright to your te using shortcode via admin-panel.

-You can add, edit, delete copyrights in `Simple Copyright` wordpress submenu.
+You can add, edit, delete copyrights in `Easy Copyright` wordpress submenu.

 In order to add copyright you need to press `Add New Copyright` button in the specified menu and fill required fields.